dotlang/language/doc/RFE.md

 `union`, `tagged`, `joint` -> **`union` is chosen.**
 **`type bool := union[true, false]`**

-? - How can we define DayOfWeek type now?
+Y - How can we define DayOfWeek type now?
 `type SAT, SUN, ... `
 `type DayOfWeek := union[SAT, SUN, ...]`
 `var x: DayOfWeek = SAT`
 `if ( @x == @SAT )...` we can use SAT both as a type and as a value, because SAT is a label type

-? - Review block notation for `@`
-this can affect matching `@` operator: `if ( x @ var t:int)`
+Y - Review block notation for `@` this can affect matching `@` operator: `if ( x @ var t:int)`
 `if ( var t = my_map("key1"), t @ var x:int )`
 map's get will return `maybe[t]` which will be `variant[nothing, t]`.